 Human Health Risk Assessment Note 2 - Dioxin-TEQ (Interim)

-The Office of Human and Ecological Risk Assessment has, in the past, used the U.S. EPA Region 9 Preliminary Remediation Goals (PRGs), which included 'Cal-modified' PRGs, to facilitate Screening Level Human Health Risk Assessments.
-The EPA Region 9 PRG values have now been harmonized with risk-based PRGs from other EPA Regional Headquarters, and are called Regional Screening Levels (RSL) which no longer contain the more protective 'Cal-modified' PRGs.
-This version of HHRA Note Number 3 outlines the most recent HERO review of the soil, air and tapwater RSLs released in May, 2013 and presents recommended screening values for constituents in soil and tap water for which the RSL is not as health protective as values derived using DTSC-modified exposure and toxicity factors.
+The Human and Ecological Risk Office (HERO) has, in the past, used the U.S. Environmental Protection Agency (USEPA) Region 9 Preliminary Remediation Goals (PRGs), which included 'Cal-modified' PRGs, to facilitate Screening Level Human Health Risk Assessments in California.
+The USEPA Region 9 PRG values have since been harmonized with risk-based PRGs from other USEPA Regional Headquarters, and are called Regional Screening Levels (RSLs) which no longer contain the 'Cal-modified' PRGs.
+This version of HHRA Note Number 3 outlines the most recent HERO review of the soil, tap water, and ambient air RSLs released in January 2015.
+HHRA Note 3 presents recommended screening values for constituents in soil and tap water for which the RSL is not as health protective as values derived using DTSC-modified exposure and toxicity factors.
 For ambient air, HHRA Note 3 presents screening levels based on the more-protective values between the USEPA-derived and DTSC-modified values, for all volatile compounds recognized by the RSL methodology or DTSC guidance and methods.
-A link is provided for download of the associated Table 1 with a listing of alternate soil and tapwater screening values currently recommended in lieu of November 2012 RSLs.
-New to this iteration of HHRA Note 3 is the incorporation of Phase II HERO recommendations for residential and industrial air screening levels for a selected subset of VOCs frequently detected at California hazardous waste sites and permitted facilities.
+A link is provided for download of the HHRA Note 3 narrative and screening-level document, as well as a link to supporting Appendices that provide computational details for the derivation of the screening levels.
+An additional link is provided to spreadsheet-based versions of the screening-level tables for users' convenience.
 For all constituents other than those addressed in Note 3, the DTSC site toxicologist should be consulted prior to using the air RSLs.